SEO Tips for NetSuite Ecommerce Sites

 So how do you get these backlinks, these votes of trustworthiness?
 There are four primary avenues; we have found success in a combination of methods.
 These four are:

-1. Have amazing content that people want to share – that they need to share – on their own websites.
+Having amazing content that people want, almost need to share on their own websites.
 This content can be really innovative products, informative articles, funny pictures, or any number of things.
 Curating great content is the most important thing you can do, but also gives the slowest result at the beginning, as it takes a while to build up SEO momentum.
 The next three avenues are meant to supplement having highly shareable content, to give your search ranking a jump start at the beginning.

 No matter which combination of off-page SEO techniques you use, you will want to plan well in advance.
 Generating higher native rankings often takes 2-3 months of continuous effort, so if you know you will be releasing a new website or a new product page for an existing site sometime in the next few months, now is the time to begin the SEO process.